Property valuation bands

 |Valuation band||Surrey County Council basic £||Surrey County Council adult social care £||Surrey County Council total £||Surrey Police and Crime Commissioner £||Woking Borough Council £||Total Council Tax £|

-- Surrey County Council's precept increased by 4% overall.
-This was made up of a 2% increase on the basic figure and a 2% increase for adult social care.
+- Surrey County Council's precept increased by 3% overall.
+This is made up of a 1% increase on the basic figure and a 2% increase for adult social care.

 Adult social care authorities